 A colorful representation of the different element types in the mesh of the model Large Eddy Simulation of a Sports Car.
 The tetrahedrals are shown in green, the pyramids in magenta, and the prisms in yellow.
 To understand more about how the elements are connected, they shrink with a factor of 0.8.

 As we already mentioned, it can be important to understand where the elements of poor quality are located.
-This will help us understand if the geometry needs to be changed in any way or if the mesh-size parameters need to be modified to better handle the problematic area.
+This will help us understand if the geometry needs to be changed in any way or if the mesh size needs to be modified to better handle the problematic area.

 We can start by setting Level to Volume and in the Element Filter section selecting the Enable Filter check box.
 Then, we enter a Boolean expression, which reflects the elements we want to check.
-In the image below, the elements with a Skewness that is below 0.05 are shown.
+In the image below, the elements with a Skewness below 0.04 are shown.
 We can use the Replace Expression feature to easily access the names of the different quality measures.
 These measures can be used to spot different weaknesses in the generated mesh, so we should make sure we check all of them to see which is best used for our particular meshes.

-The volume elements with a Skewness below 0.05 are displayed for the Shell-and-Tube Heat Exchanger model.
+The volume elements for the expression qualskewness below 0.04 are displayed for the Shell-and-Tube Heat Exchanger model.
 In front of the Graphics window, the Replace Expression window gives easy access to the different quality measures.